 Venture to Mall of America, the nation’s largest mall, which offers more than 520 stores, tons of restaurants, and an indoor theme park.
 Grab tickets to see the Minnesota Vikings (NFL), Minnesota Twins (MLB), Minnesota Wild (NHL), or the Minnesota Timberwolves (NBA).
 Take in views of the riverfront or stroll along 7.5 acres of green space at Gold Medal Park.
 Plan a night out at the The Guthrie Theater, where you can see a play or explore the building’s Endless Bridge architectural wonder.
 Examine classic and modern paintings, sculptures, and more at Minnesota Museum of American Art.
 Head to Matt’s Bar to try the original “Jucy Lucy” cheeseburger.
 Or find your new favorite craft beer among brews like the Periscope Pale Ale and Axe Man IPA at Surly Brewing.

 - Home Price: $178,200 median purchase price; $914 median monthly rent

 - Crime Rate: Safer than 7% of U.S. cities

 - Unemployment Rate: 5.1%

 Dreaming of a big city with plenty of sunshine?
 The Valley of the Sun is the place to be!
-Phoenix is one of the most affordable cities in America and one of the fastest-growing U.S. cities, thanks to its budget-friendly housing, year-round warm weather, and outdoor recreation.
-Though the city has long been a favorite of snowbirds and retirees, Phoenix has a fairly young population that continues to grow—the median age is actually around 33.
-Considering Phoenix is also a top U.S. destination for jobs, it comes as no surprise that young professionals and young families are moving here each year.
+Phoenix is one of the best cities for real estate, thanks to its budget-friendly housing, year-round warm weather, and outdoor recreation.
+Though this major city has long been a favorite of snowbirds and retirees, Phoenix has a fairly young population that continues to grow—the median age is actually around 33.
+Considering Phoenix has a growing job market, it comes as no surprise that young professionals and families are moving here each year.

 Things to Do in Phoenix